Install Zymtrace Backend

 Ingress Controller

-We recommend using an ingress controller to route gRPC traffic to the ui/gateway.
+We recommend using an ingress controller to route gRPC traffic to the gateway.
 This service automatically routes request from the agent.
 Refer to the service ingress.

 Deploy with Docker